 The Rockford Sportsman’s Club (RSC) was founded in 1945 by returning veterans of WWII who were all sports and outdoor enthusiasts from the Rockford area.
 From its early meetings at the Corner Bar in Rockford, RSC has grown to its current membership of over 200 families.
-We are located on Northland Drive just north of 13-Mile road with approximately 40 acres of land.
+We are located in Rockford on Northland Drive just north of 13-Mile road with approximately 40 acres of land.
+Being located close to US131 and on Northland Drive we are just minutes away from Grand Rapids, Sparta, Comstock Park, Belmont, Walker and the surrounding areas.
 Our club-house, shoot building and other facilities have been built through many hours of volunteer labor by active members.

 The purpose of RSC is to promote the conservation of natural resources, fish and wildlife; to teach and promote conservation, hunter safety, sportsmanship; and to provide opportunities for fellowship of outdoor minded individuals through club activities and participation in the shooting sports.

 The Michigan Department of Natural Resources today filed an appeal of a December 2014 federal district court ruling that returned wolves in Michigan and Wisconsin to the federal endangered species list and wolves in Minnesota to federal threatened species status.